-The Commission has analysed the rule change request and assessed the issues/propositions arising.
-For the reasons set out below, the Commission proposes that the draft (more preferable) rule be made.
-Its analysis of AEMO's proposed rule is also set out below.
+The Commission has analysed the rule change request and assessed the issues arising from it.
+For the reasons set out below, the Commission has determined that a rule be made.
+The Commission's analysis of the proposed rule is also set out below.